timbertson/passe/README.md

 If your stored data were to be hacked, the attacker would have access to:

  - the list of your saved domains
- - the length, suffix and hints associated with each domain
+ - the length, suffix and note associated with each domain

 That would be bad, but _your master password_ and
 _any individual site's generated password_ are never sent to the server, and are never stored anywhere.